couchbase/query/docs/n1ql-select.md

     * Rename original N1QL joins as lookup joins
 * 2016-02-14 - Index joins and index nests
     * Add content for index joins and index nests
+* 2016-03-10 - ANY / SOME AND EVERY
+    * Add new expression ANY / SOME AND EVERY

 ### Open issues